Fougeres, Brittany: tourism & sightseeing

-The Place du Theatre was formerly called the Place du brûlis (burnt) following the fires which destroyed a lot of the upper town.
-This was then rebuilt in granite using the style recommended by the then architect to the king, similar to the style used in Rennes.
+The Place du Theatre was formerly called the Place du Brûlis (burnt) following the fires which destroyed a lot of the upper town.
+This was then rebuilt in granite using the style recommended by the then architect to the king and similar to the style used in Rennes.
 The theatre itself has a more ornate, Italianate style and was inaugurated in 1886.

-Down a side street from the Rue Nationale is the Belfry.
+Down a side street from the Rue Nationale you can see the Belfry.
 Fougeres and Dinan are the only two towns in Brittany which have a separate bell tower.
 The one in Fougeres is the oldest and was built in 1397.

-Scattered around the town are the houses of various of Chateaubriand’s sisters, and he himself was a common visitor to the town.
-(He was considered to be the founder of Romanticism in French literature and was born in St Malo and grew up in Brittany).
+In various places in Fougeres you can also see the houses of Chateaubriand’s sisters.
+Chateaubriand was a common visitor to the town and is considered to be the founder of Romanticism in French literature.
+He was born in St Malo and grew up in Brittany.

-The church of St Leonard was started in the 12th century, and later completed in an exuberant gothic style.
+The church of St Leonard with its attractive bell-tower is at the end of the road.
+The church was started in the 12th century and later completed in an exuberant gothic style.

 Fougeres lower town

-In the medieval quarter the castle dominates.
-The Chateau de Fougères is an imposing medieval castle with 13 towers.
-The castle is said to be the largest in Europe - it is certainly one of the most attractive.
-The ramparts were originally crossed by four gates but now only the Notre Dame gate remains, and can be seen near the castle.
+The Chateau de Fougères dominates the medieval quarter of the town.
+It is an imposing medieval castle with 13 towers, built in the 12th century then reinforced in the 15th century.
+The castle is said to be the largest in Europe and it is certainly one of the most attractive.
+The ramparts of the castle were originally crossed by four gates but now only the Notre Dame gate remains, and can be seen near the castle.

-The medieval quarter has lots of beautiful half-timbered buildings.
-The Place du Marchix is where the cattle market used to be held in medieval times.
-The houses here date to the 16th and 17th century.
+The medieval quarter has lots of beautiful half-timbered buildings, many of them dating from the 16th and 17th century.
+It is here in the Place du Marchix where the cattle market used to be held in medieval times.

-The Rue des Tanneurs as the name suggests was where many of the Fougeres tanners lived and they used the water of the river Nancon for their work.
-The church of St Suplice was built in Flamboyant Gothic style in the 14th and 15th centuries.
+As the name suggests, the Rue des Tanneurs was where many of the Fougeres tanners lived because they used the water of the river Nancon for their work.
+The church of Saint Suplice was built in Flamboyant Gothic style in the 14th and 15th centuries.